benjaminparry/benjamin.parry.is/source/benjamin-parry.md

 ## Elsewhere

-I’m also available at these digital:
+I’m also available at these digital islands:

 {% include "partials/elsewhere.html" %}